peterbb148/template-test/README.md

-# Carlsberg Digital React Boilerplate
+# Carlsberg Digital React Template

 To use this repo create a template in order to bootstrap new react applications development.